MycoMatics/eNano/README.md

 - testrun_eNano_LULU_match_list.txt
 - testrun_eNano_OTU_TAX.tsv

-The following files will also be outputted if Step 4 - lulu-curation is enabled (--skip-lulu 0) and runs without errors
+The following files will also be outputted if Step 4 - lulu-curation is enabled (--skip-lulu 0)
 - testrun_eNano_OTU_LULU.tsv
 - testrun_eNano_OTU_TAX_LULU.tsv
+- testrun_eNano_lulu_log.txt

+The following files will also be outputted if Step 5 - species aggregation is enabled (--skip-sp 0)
-- testrun_eNano_lulu_curated_log.txt
+- testrun_eNano_OTU_SP.tsv
-- lulu.log_$date_$time
+- testrun_eNano_LULU_SP.tsv

 The `concatenated_barcodes` folder contains a single fastq file per barcode
-The `processed_fasta` folder contains a fasta file per processed barcode - each `barcodeXX.fastq` file was passed to porechop -> cutadapt -> NanoFilt -> vsearch.
+The `processed_fasta` folder contains a fasta file per processed barcode - each `barcodeXX.fastq` file was passed to porechop -> cutadapt -> chopper -> vsearch.
 The `barcodes.fasta` file holds all the processed_fasta fasta files (with barcode information contained in the sequence headers)
-The `centroids.fasta` file holds the chimera-filtered OTUs, clustered at (default) 97% identity.
+The `centroids.fasta` file holds the chimera-filtered OTUs, clustered at (default) 98% identity.
 The `clusterlog.txt` is the logfile from the clustering process.
 The `testrun_eNano_otutable.tsv` file contains the tab-delimited raw OTU table
 The `testrun_eNano_sintaxonomy.tsv` file contains the tab-delimited taxonomic assignment per OTU
 The `testrun_eNano_LULU_match_list.txt` file contains  information that can be passed to the LULU algorithm for post-clustering curation of the OTU table.
-Check out the [LULU repository](https://github.com/tobiasgf/lulu) for more information.
+Check out the [LULU repository](https://github.com/tobiasgf/lulu) and the [MUMU repository](https://github.com/frederic-mahe/mumu) for more information.
 The ***`testrun_eNano_OTU_TAX.tsv`*** file contains the ***main output*** and is the same OTU table as `testrun_eNano_otutable.tsv`, but has the taxonomic ids from `testrun_eNano_sintaxonomy.tsv` appended.

-The `testrun_eNano_OTU_LULU.tsv` file contains the lulu-curated OTU-table
+The `testrun_eNano_OTU_LULU.tsv` file contains the lulu-curated OTU-table.
 The `testrun_eNano_OTU_TAX_LULU.tsv` file contains the same OTU table as `testrun_eNano_OTU_LULU.tsv`, but has taxonomic ids from `testrun_eNano_sintaxonomy.tsv` appended.
-The `testrun_eNano_lulu_curated_log.txt` is a log file that specifies the amount of otus retained and discarded after lulu-curation
-The `lulu.log_$date_$time` file is the default lulu log file
+The `testrun_eNano_lulu_log.txt` is the default log file from lulu-curation.

+The `testrun_eNano_OTU_SP.tsv` file aggregates the OTU-level abundances in `testrun_eNano_OTU_TAX.tsv` to species-level abundances using 0.95 SINTAX confidence for singleton OTUs and 0.8 SINTAX confidence for multiton OTUs.
+The `testrun_eNano_LULU_SP.tsv` file aggregates the OTU-level abundances in `testrun_eNano_OTU_TAX_LULU.tsv` to species-level abundances using 0.95 SINTAX confidence for singleton OTUs and 0.8 SINTAX confidence for multiton OTUs.

 `clusterlog.txt` should display this info:
 [...]